theNorstroem/template-furo-spec-project/readme.md

 Use the template repository from https://github.com/theNorstroem/template-furo-spec-project to create a spec project for your specs.
 More about using [template repositorys can be found here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).

-.spectools is the config file for spectools. you need first to run
+.spectools is the config file for spectools. you can configure parameters and initial settings of you spec project. just like your module name. here in template it is 'github.com/theNorstroem/template-furo-spec-project'.

+then run
  ```
 spectools install
  ```

 to install your additional dependencies like the base specs which are defined in '.spectool'.

-if you want to generate specs from the tiny mu specs ([readme](muspecs/readme.md)). you can write the mu spec and put them into 'muspec' folder.
+if you want to generate specs from the tiny mu specs ([readme](samples/muspecs/readme.md)). you can write the mu spec and put them into 'muspec' folder.

 then run
  ```